potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 parallelSum :: Semigroup a => [a] -> a
 ```

 We need to use algebraic structures, such as a semigroup or a total order, to precisely specify types of functions whose correctness depends on the satisfaction of specific laws relating values and functions.
-We got quite deep this time, but this is the conclusion:
+This is the conclusion:

 <p class="banner">
 <b>Algebraic structures</b> are the consequence of using types to precisely encode program semantics.